mizangl/mozio/README.md

 - A menu of pizza flavors (read from the JSON above) where the user can select the flavors they want.
 A pizza can have one flavor (full pizza of the same flavor) or two flavors (half/half)
 - To keep the scope small, only one pizza can be chosen at a time.
 No need for a shopping cart
 - Flavors have their own prices.
 Total pizza price is calculated based on the price of each half  (i.e. if a flavor costs $10, a half of this flavor will cost $5 and a full pizza of this flavor $10)

+## Result

+PizzaDelivery has separeted features on each package.
+It follows a simple version of MVI pattern, ViewModel acts as Reducers.
+It was considered use Use Case model, but I rejected it, since the scope is too small.
+Other thing I discarted was using Flow<T> as a communication interface between 'layers', I would consider it for features development,right now, it wasn't needed to apply their operator, and to keep the thing more simple just used the ApiResult.

+I tried to keep the list of dependencies low, save for `Barista`, I was running out of time to write custom espresso matchers and assertions, I would preferer to do it to have more control on flaky test.